ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 2 - Kube State Metrics service.md

 ## Kube State Metrics ClusterRole

 For the previous service account to be able to do anything in your cluster, you need to associate it with a role that grants concrete actions to perform.
-In the case of the Kube State Metrics agents you want to deploy in all your cluster nodes, you will need a reader role able to act cluster-wide.
+In the case of the Kube State Metrics agents you want to deploy in all your cluster nodes, you need a reader role able to act cluster-wide.
 This implies declaring a [ClusterRole resource](https://kubernetes.io/docs/reference/kubernetes-api/authorization-resources/cluster-role-v1/):

 1. Generate a file `agent-kube-state-metrics.clusterrole.yaml` within the `agent-kube-state-metrics/resources/` directory: